generic-github-user/main/README.md

 var node = network.node("7f0e0525-48c9-9de0-63b5-f67b9da29938");
 ```

-###### Connection
-`network.connection()`
+##### `find_connection()`

 Get a connection from the network given its ID.
 Unlike most other functions and methods in Caesium, this method does not use a `config` object because it only has one parameter, `id`.
 This is the ID of the connection you want to retrieve from the network.
 Remember that connection IDs are local and used to identify the connection of a specific network.

-The `network.connection()` function retrieves a given connection from the connection list of the network object that it is called on.
+The `network.find_connection()` function retrieves a given connection from the connection list of the network object that it is called on.
 It uses the native `array.prototype.find` function to find a connection with a matching ID from the connection list.
 If no connection with the provided ID can be found, an error message is returned: `Connection with id [ID] could not be found.`

 Example: